 11. Will a profit-maximising firm in a competitive market produce a positive level of output in the long run if the market price is less than the minimum of AC?
 Give an explanation.

-No, for a profit maximising firm which is operating in a competitive market, producing a positive level of output in the long run with the condition of market price less than AC (Average Cost) is not possible, due to the reason that in the long run there will be free entry and exit of firms and all firms will be earning normal profit.
-Therefore, a firm will be making losses if market price falls below average cost and in this condition the firm need to stop production.
+No, for a profit-maximising firm which is operating in a competitive market, producing a positive level of output in the long run with the condition of market price less than AC (Average Cost) is not possible due to the reason that in the long run, there will be free entry and exit of firms and all firms will be earning normal profit.
+Therefore, a firm will be making losses if the market price falls below average cost, and in this condition, the firm needs to stop production.

 12. What is the supply curve of a firm in the short run?

-A firm which is perfectly competitive will have a supply curve that is the summation of the upward sloping part of the short run marginal cost (SMC) when the minimum average variable cost is more than or equal to it and the vertical part of the price axis in a situation where price is less than the minimum average variable cost (AVC).
+A firm which is perfectly competitive will have a supply curve that is the summation of the upward-sloping part of the short-run marginal cost (SMC) when the minimum average variable cost is more than or equal to it and the vertical part of the price axis in a situation where the price is less than the minimum average variable cost (AVC).

 13. What is the supply curve of a firm in the long run?

-In long run there will be no fixed costs as the supply can be changed by changing all the factors of production.
-Therefore, in a perfectly competitive firm the supply curve will be the summation of upward sloping part of marginal cost that is above the minimum point of average cost in a condition when price is more than or equal to minimum average cost and the vertical portion of price axis in a situation where the price is less than the minimum of average cost.
-In other words it is that portion of marginal cost curve that lies above the minimum point of average cost curve.
+In the long run, there will be no fixed costs as the supply can be changed by changing all the factors of production.
+Therefore, in a perfectly competitive firm, the supply curve will be the summation of the upward-sloping part of the marginal cost that is above the minimum point of the average cost in a condition when the price is more than or equal to minimum average cost and the vertical portion of price axis in a situation where the price is less than the minimum of average cost.
+In other words, it is that portion of the marginal cost curve that lies above the minimum point of the average cost curve.